praetorian-inc/log4j-detector/README.md

-# Log4j Detector
+# SpringSAhell Detector

-> A client and reporting server to identify systems vulnerable to Log4j at
+> A client and reporting server to identify systems vulnerable to springshell at
 > scale.
 This work is based on [Stripe's Remediation Tools](https://github.com/stripe/log4j-remediation-tools),
 > but with more in-depth fingerprints and a server for collecting the results
 > for a more deployment-friendly rollout.

 > The tool is divided up into three components, the detector, responsible for
 > examining a target and determining if there is a currently-running java
-> process that has loaded a vulnerable version of Log4j, the server, responsible
+> process that has loaded a vulnerable version of spring-jars, the server, responsible
 > for collecting the results, and a log reader, which can quickly parse the
 > server messages and output a list of reported vulnerable hosts.